caave24/topics/README.md

 # topics

+# elements of a problem statement
+- gap - what's not working what what needs to be solved
+- orientation - describe when and where the issue shows up
+- impact - consequences for users, customers, teams or businesses
+- importance - why solving this problem matters

+# problem + research
+- define issue
+- gather info about issue

 # how to write a problem statement
 - 1 id the problem
 - 2 put the problem into context